 The annual live and silent auctions held during the AAEP Foundation Celebration and the Welcome Reception raised more than $125,000.
 The funds will go toward programs benefiting horses.

 In addition, several awards were presented during the President's Luncheon on Dec.
-4 (see page 673 for story.)
+4 (see story.)

 The AAEP Executive Committee: Drs.
 Doug Corey, immediate past president; Nat White II, vice president; Eleanor Green, president; Reynolds Cowles Jr., treasurer; and Harry Werner, president-elect.